Valorisation and Marxian Valorisation theory

 person's selfworth (through the development of personal and social characteristics

 study done in the Hawthorne Works of the General Electric Company in

 Hawthorne Effect).
-In one test, the workers were asked for their
+In one test, the workers were asked for

 how things could be made better to improve their working conditions.

 response was that the lighting could be brighter.
 So the management

 lighting a bit brighter and the work improved in quality and quantity.